 Professor, Computer Science

-After degrees at Yale and Caltech, Dr. Magdon-Ismail was a research scholar at Caltech before joining Rensselaer as Assistant Professor of Computer Science in 2000.
+Dr. Magdon-Ismail has been a Professor of Computer Science since 2000.
+After degrees at Yale and Caltech, Dr. Magdon-Ismail was a research scholar at Caltech before joining Rensselaer as Assistant Professor of Computer Science.
 His interests are in decision making from data in complex systems, including machine learning, computational finance and social and communication networks.
 He enjoys poker, bridge, squash, tennis and badminton.
 For a full bio and more details, please visit his web page.

 B.S., Physics, Yale University, 1993.
 M.S., Physics California Institute of Technology, 1995.
 PhD., EE/Physics, California Institute of Technology, 1998.